Dates: 13-17 July 2014

 Specific course topics include:

-Upon completion of this course student will be conversant in the important parameters of antenna systems.
+Upon completion of this course, students will be conversant in the important parameters of antenna systems.
 They will have strong appreciation of the important properties of antennas and will be familiar with antenna systems, whether single elements or array configurations, implemented in many radar and EW systems.

 Assoc Prof Daniel O’Hagan obtained a PhD in radar from University College London, and worked as a Radar Scientists at the Fraunhofer Institute for High Frequency Physics and Radar Technique (Germany) since 2009.
 He has been extensively engaged in passive radar (commensal radar) research.
 Additional research interests have included VHF radar, antenna array design and beamforming, LPI techniques, low-observable platform design considerations, and bistatic clutter.
-He is taking over as Convenor of the MEng (Radar), and will be involved in the research programmes of the RRSG Masters and PhD students.
+He is the Convenor of the MEng (Radar), and involved in the research programmes of the RRSG Masters and PhD students.